raffitch/longq/README.md

 uvicorn app:app --reload --host 0.0.0.0 --port 8000
 ```

 By default the service uses `sqlite:///./data/app.db`.
 Override with `DB_URL` if you want a different database backend.
-Uploaded PDFs are stored relative to the repository in `data/sessions/`.
+Uploaded PDFs are buffered in memory and written to temporary files only while parsing, so nothing persists under `data/` once the process exits.

+### Exit when idle

+To make the backend shut down automatically when no operator or patient WebSocket clients are connected, set `EXIT_WHEN_IDLE=true`.
+The shutdown is debounced by `EXIT_IDLE_DEBOUNCE_SEC` seconds (defaults to 20).
+When the timer expires and there are no active ingest/parse jobs, uvicorn is asked to exit gracefully (or the process receives `SIGINT` as a fallback).
+The development script (`scripts/dev.sh`) enables this behaviour with a 5-second debounce so closing the dev tabs returns control to the shell quickly.
+A convenience runner at [`backend/runner.py`](backend/runner.py) is available if you prefer to start uvicorn programmatically and capture the server instance in `app.state`.

 ## Frontend